Why get vaccinated?

-- People sometimes faint after a medical procedure, including vaccination.
-Sitting or lying down for about 15 minutes can help prevent fainting and injuries caused by a fall.
+People sometimes faint after medical procedures, including vaccination.
 Tell your doctor if you feel dizzy, or have vision changes or ringing in the ears.

-As with any medicine, there is a very remote chance of a vaccine causing a serious injury or death.
-The safety of vaccines is always being monitored.
-For more information, visit: http://www.cdc.gov/vaccinesafety/.
+As with any medication, there is a very remote chance of a vaccine causing a severe allergic reaction, other serious injury, or death.

 The National Vaccine Injury Compensation Program